-Special Note: I wrote this article over eight years ago and as of late, there has been some serious light shed to expose, as well as some big conversations taking place, about man’s misuse and abuse of power.
+Special Note: I wrote this article over ten years ago and as of late, there has been some serious light shed to expose man’s misuse and abuse of power.
 As a woman, and also historically speaking down through the ages, I can’t deny that I, too, haven’t felt fearful, humiliated, paralyzed, taunted, powerless, disrespected, and mortified by the actions of some men I have known and also by the patriarchal system in a more generalized way, either in the workforce, or sometimes just by walking down the street.
 Yes, the time of patriarchal domination is coming to an end, but it is coming to an end due to the healing of the divine feminine in both men and women.
 I am publishing this article again because I think it shed’s much light on just how far and deep the healing of the feminine in so many men has gone since I wrote it and I want to give a shout out, and a bunch of warm, tender sisterhood love to all the guys with integrity out there, who, because they were brave and caring and sensitive and warrior enough to get down and dirty with those unhealed parts of themselves, are now playing a paramount role (alongside women) in bringing the archaic, patriarchal walls of darkness down.
 Bravo great heroes of the heart.
 May your sisters of the light walk with you always, side by side as partners of all that is well, good, balanced and harmonious in this world. – Heather Fraser

 “By and large these days, men suffer greater deprivation than women because women are allowed to play the power game, but men have been blocked from expressing their femininity”